All Products

 FAQ

-• To update data in a highly concurrent application based on the specified conditions, you can use the conditional update feature.
+• To update data based on conditions in a high-concurrency application, use conditional update.
 For more information, see Configure conditional update.

-• To collect real-time statistics about online applications, such as the number of page views (PVs) on various topics, you can use the atomic counter feature.
+• To collect real-time statistics for online applications, such as page views (PVs), use the atomic counter feature.
 For more information, see Use the atomic counter feature.

-• To perform atomic operations to write one or more rows of data, you can use the local transaction feature.
+• To perform atomic write operations on one or more rows, use local transactions.
 For more information, see Use the local transaction feature.

-• After you write data to a table, you can read or delete the data in the table based on your business requirements.
-For more information, see Read data and Delete data.
+• After writing data to a table, read or delete the data as needed.
+For more information, see Read data or Delete data.